UPPMAX/programming_formalisms/docs/deployment/deploy.md

 - Let's focus here on PyPI!
     - Remember we made a package this morning!
 - We'll cover the other tools after the exercise.

+### To make sure about needed dependencies

+- Start with empty environment
+- Nowadays platforms are less important, still "system files" may differ among OS platforms and Linux distributions
+    - will your program require specific "system files"
+    - are these typically not installed already?
+    - in the **best world test on Windows/Mac and Linux platforms**
+        - and with as empty as possible environment
+- What about Shared services like a cluster where users and most staff do not have writing privileges ('sudo' rights) for system installations?

+!!! discussion "Discussion: Where do you run your program?"

+    - From a terminal?
+    - On different computers?
+    - On a cluster?

+!!! info "We need to"

+    - Inform what is needed to run the software in the README file
+    - Or provide them with everything needed
+        - hopefully not interfering with other software they are using

 ### Principle using python pip in a virtual environment